-Following the issuing of the Code in August 2016, the Audit Committee in February 2017 reviewed and updated its Terms of Reference and Charter in compliance with the new Codes requirements and became the Audit and Risk Committee (the "ARC").
+Following the issuing of the Code in August 2016, the Audit Committee in February 2017 reviewed and updated its Terms of Reference and Charter in compliance with the new Code's requirements and became the Audit and Risk Committee (the "ARC").

-The ARC met four times in 2017.
-Membership and attendance at meetings of the Audit & Risk Committee throughout 2017 can be found in the Governance Statement contained in the Accounts set out in Section 5 of this Annual Report and Accounts.
-The ARC agreed a programme of internal audits and during 2017 the Committee directed that a number of audits be conducted on its behalf by BDO, the Authority's appointed internal auditors.
+The ARC met four times in 2018.
+Membership and attendance at meetings of the Audit & Risk Committee throughout 2018 can be found in the Governance Statement contained in the Accounts set out in Section 5 of this Annual Report and Accounts.
+The ARC agreed a programme of internal audits and during 2018 the Committee directed that a number of audits be conducted on its behalf by BDO, the Authority's appointed internal auditors.
 The internal auditors conducted separate audits on the internal financial controls for the Health Insurance Authority and the Risk Equalisation Fund, a review of previous IT audit findings and a cyber security review.
+BDO also conducted audits on business continuity planning and managing consumer information processes.
 Reports on each audit containing audit descriptions, audit findings and management comments were submitted to the ARC and the Authority.
 The ARC met with both the internal and external auditors during the year.
 Action plans were prepared by the Authority's executive to address audit findings and these were monitored by the ARC.